denis-beurive/git/README.md

 > Please note that the commits SHA have been modified.

+# Override branches

-# Override a branch by another branch
+## Override a REMOTE branch by LOCAL branch

 Let's say that you want to _completely override_ the remote branch "`issue135`" by the local branch "`issue135-clean`".